niaz151/react-native-img-search/README.md

 5. Use your mobile device camera to scan the QR code that pops up in your browser or terminal which in turn should open the Expo app with    a running copy of the application

+## Features ##

+- Many uses of React Hooks, allowing for a much cleaner codebase , and codeblocks separated by logic instead of lifecycle

+- Searchabr results appear in real-time as the user types

 ## Notes ##

+- I would have used Snack.io to host this sample, however, the 'react-native-elements' package is not compatible with package versions on   Snack.io